NPoole/BeanCounter/README.md

 ![BeanCounter on white background](https://github.com/NPoole/BeanCounter/blob/main/docs/beancounter-front.jpg)

-## Available for Pre-Order Now on [Crowd Supply](https://www.crowdsupply.com/great-big-factory/beancounter)!
+## Available Now at [Crowd Supply](https://www.crowdsupply.com/great-big-factory/beancounter), [Mouser](https://www.mouser.com/c/electromechanical/industrial-automation/?m=Great%20Big%20Factory), and [SparkFun](https://www.sparkfun.com/products/21738)

 To use BeanCounter, simply turn it on and start pulling tape through.
 It will immediately begin counting your parts using one of two modes: